ghc/ghc/docs/users_guide/debugging.rst

     cases.
 This is helpful when debugging demand analysis or type checker bugs which can sometimes manifest as segmentation faults.

+.. ghc-flag:: -fcheck-prim-bounds
+    :shortdesc: Instrument array primops with bounds checks.
+    :type: dynamic

+    Typically primops operations like ``writeArray#`` exhibit unsafe behavior, relying on the user to perform any bounds checking.
+This flag instructs the code generator to instrument such operations with bound checking logic which aborts the program when an out-of-bounds access is detected.

+    Note that this is only intended to be used as a debugging measure, not as the primary means of catching out-of-bounds accesses.

 .. _checking-determinism:

 Checking for determinism